G. Parameshwara

-Gangadharaiah Parameshwara (born 6 August 1951) is an Indian politician who is currently serving as the Home Minister of Karnataka since 27 May 2023.
-He has also served as the seventh Deputy Chief Minister of Karnataka, and longest-serving President of the Karnataka Pradesh Congress Committee for two consecutive terms.
+Gangadharaiah Parameshwara (born 6 August 1951) is an Indian politician who is currently serving as the seventh Deputy Chief Minister of Karnataka, as well as the Revenue and Sports Minister of Karnataka.
+He is the longest-serving President of the Karnataka Pradesh Congress Committee, having served for two consecutive terms.

 Early life and education

 Parameshwara was born on 6 August 1951, at Gollahalli (now known as Siddartha Nagar) in Tumkur.
 He was born to Gangamalamma Chikkanna and former MLC H. M. Gangadharaiah.
 Gangadharaiah hailed from Hebbalalu village in Kothagere hobli of Kunigal taluk, now in Magadi taluk of Ramanagara district, before shifting to Gangamalamma's village Gollahalli in Tumakuru rural, Parameshwara is the third sibling after older brother Dr. G. Shivaprasad.

 He studied primary education at Government School in Gollahalli (Siddartha Nagara) and Heggere, Tumkur.
 He went to Sri Siddhartha High School at Siddartha Nagar, which was established by his father in 1959.
 He joined Government Pre-University College in Tumkur and after Pre-University College went on to study for a B.Sc. in agriculture in the University of Agricultural Sciences, Bangalore, followed by an M.Sc. in agriculture at the same college.
 After Post-Graduating, Parameshwara had briefly worked as Research Assistant in Department of Plant Physiology at the University of Agricultural Sciences, Bangalore.
 Later, Parameshwara went overseas and obtained a PhD from Waite Agricultural Research Centre, the University of Adelaide in Plant Physiology.

 He joined the National Cadet Corps (India) at an early age.
 He was an athlete, has a record 10.9 seconds of 100 metres race in University of Agricultural Sciences, Bangalore.
 He represented Gandhi Krishi Vignana Kendra College in Inter-College/University and Karnataka state in Indian level.

 He stood 4th in the world inter university athletic championship in Belgrade and got selected to train for the Olympics.
 By then he received national overseas scholarships and decided to pursue academics.
 Even today Dr. G Parameshwara holds the highest regard for Krishna Hebbar, PhD in physical education from Moscow who trained and encouraged him in his initial days as an athlete.